 Today you will head South to winter capital of Poland.

 Zakopane is located 100 km from Krakow and it’s a great place for a whole day trip.
-You will stroll along Krupowki, probably the most popular promenade in Poland and then take a cable car to Gubalowka Mountain where the breathtaking view stretches on the Tatra Mountains.
+We will start from horse carriage ride in Chocholowska Valley, situated at the heart of Tatra Mountains.
+Then you will meet your guide and stroll along Krupowki, probably the most popular promenade in Poland and then take a cable car to Gubalowka Mountain where the breathtaking view stretches on the Tatra Mountains.

 Zakopane is a place where highlanders folklore is especially vivid.
 You can distinguish it in local architecture, craftmanship and music.
 You will also have a great opportunity to taste traditional highlanders cuisine.